chocochip287/mg-portfolio/README.md

 # mg-portfolio

 A simple portfolio highlighting some past and current projects.
-This portfolio is built with HTML, Bootstrap, some custom CSS, and JavaScript.
+This portfolio is built with HTML, Bootstrap, and some custom CSS.